 Question

-To what extent has the Protect Chicago Plus citywide vaccine equity plan improved the uptake of COVID-19 vaccine among the high community vulnerability index communities compared to all other communities in Chicago?
+To what extent has the Protect Chicago Plus citywide vaccine equity plan improved the uptake of COVID-19 vaccine among high COVID-19 vulnerability index communities compared to all other communities in Chicago?

 Findings

 Communities that rank highest on the COVID-19 vulnerability index (CCVI) have lower COVID-19 vaccination coverage, compared to all other communities in Chicago.
 The gap between high CCVI communities and all other communities narrowed after the initial implementation of the vaccine equity plan.
-However, as vaccine eligibility restrictions were lifted in late March the gap between communities widened- demonstrating the impact and need for vaccine equity strategies.
+However, as vaccine eligibility restrictions were lifted in late March, the gap between communities widened- demonstrating the impact and need for vaccine equity strategies.

 Meaning